ahmetcandan/Chat/README.md

+C# TCP Client - Server Chat Application

 This project is Client - Server messaging application using TCP with C#.
 Private messaging is encrypted with the RSA algorithm.